ishaan814/Design-of-Visual-Systems/Lab-4/README.md

 ### Task 8: Challenges

-The challenge I've chosen to do for this lab is:
+The challenge I've chosen for this lab is:
 The file 'assets/normal-blood.png' is a microscope image of red blood cells.
 Using various techniques you have learned, write a Matlab .m script to count the number of red blood cells.

 In this code, we use `bwareaopen`, `imfill`, `imerode`, and `imreconstruct`, which are all morphological operations covered in Lab 4 to clean noise, fill holes, and separate connected objects.
 We also use `bwconncomp` and `bwboundaries` to identify and count individual red blood cells, just like we did when analysing connected components in Lab 4.